-What if the best SEO research hack was hiding in plain sight right in front of you?
+What if the best SEO research strategy was hiding in plain sight?

 When you search for something on Google, you sometimes get more than just results for your original query.
 You also get Google’s helpful set of “people also ask” (“PAA”) questions and “people also search for” (“PASF”) results.
 These data help you expand and rethink your searches to get the info you need that much quicker.

 Google gathers data for PAA and PASF from sites all across the web.
-That means that with a few tweaks, some of your own content could start appearing on the front page of search results for countless searchers!
+And with a few tweaks, some of your own content could start appearing on the front page of search results for countless searchers!

 What Is “People Also Ask”?